sijigs92/assignment5/README.md

 Download the installer package corresponding to your Operating System( Windows, Linux, MacOS)

-3. Once downloaded, install the software.
+Once downloaded, install the software.
 4. Open the Anaconda application by searching from your system's search box and click on jupyter notebook from the list of options.

-5. Alternatively, you can directly search for Jupyter Notebook on your system's search box and click on open
+Alternatively, you can directly search for Jupyter Notebook on your system's search box and click on open

-Running the code
+Running the tests
 Clone the repository using git clone "the web URL" which can be accessed by clicking the code dropdown button.
 If Git is not installed on your system, the user can opt for the download zip option.
 On the Jupyter Notebook opened in your browser, go to the cloned/downloaded folder and click the Assignment4.ipynb file.